the-turing-way/the-turing-way/book/website/foreword/embracing-digital-commons.md

 * We evolve community roles and processes for open engagement and decision-making, ensuring transparency in pathways for community involvement and project direction.
 * We actively engage community members in co-creating accessibly written chapters and  openly licensed resources on data science, aiming to broaden participation in the fields of Data Science and research.

-### 2. Foster an environment for diversity in stakeholders, ideas, and activities
+### 2. Foster an environment for diversity of knowledge, knowledge producers and their interests

-Through proactive measures, we cultivate an environment that champions inclusion, collaboration, and ethical research, fostering a diverse range of contributors and a broad spectrum of knowledge outputs.
+Through proactive measures, we cultivate an environment that champions diversity through inclusion, collaboration, and ethical approaches where knowledge, knowledge producers and their interests can thrive.

-* In _The Turing Way_, we offer clear community participation guidelines, a Code of Conduct, an acknowledgement process, and detailed resources outlining our operational methods.
+* We provide community participation guidelines, a Code of Conduct, an acknowledgement process and resources outlining approaches through which diverse contributors can collaborate in _The Turing Way_.
-By creating pathways for involvement at different levels of governance, we actively support diverse community members and their unique contributions to _The Turing Way_.
+By creating different pathways for engagement at different levels of decision-making, we actively support our community members to discuss different challenges, exchange ideas and co-create solutions.
-* Our resources are designed to embody and promote EDIA (Equity, Diversity, Inclusion, and Accessibility) principles.
+* Diverse members contribute to the development of _The Turing Way_ guides, ensuring that EDIA (Equity, Diversity, Inclusion, and Accessibility) principles are integrated into both, the practices we share, and the positive impact we aim for in data science.

 ### 3. Actively exemplify the practices we share